microsoft/Phi-3CookBook/md/04.Fine-tuning/Finetuning_VSCodeaitoolkit.md

 [AI Toolkit for VS Code](https://github.com/microsoft/vscode-ai-toolkit/tree/main) brings together various models from Azure AI Studio Catalog and other catalogs like Hugging Face.
 The toolkit streamlines the common development tasks for building AI apps with generative AI tools and models through:
 - Get started with model discovery and playground.
 - Model fine-tuning and inference using local computing resources.
+- Remote fine-tuning and inference using Azure resources

 [Install AI Toolkit for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-windows-ai-studio.windows-ai-studio)